Emotions and emotional development: gifted and talented children

 Good communication is the key to supporting your gifted child’s emotional development and helping your child learn to manage emotions.

 It’s all about talking, listening and responding in a sensitive way, even when your child’s feelings seem out of proportion to what has happened.
-Talking and listening gives your child time to think through his feelings and gives you the chance to really understand those feelings.
+Talking and listening gives your child time to think through her feelings and gives you the chance to really understand those feelings.

 Social development and skills: gifted and talented children